 Lastly, research has shown that after even 4 days of not getting enough shut-eye, your body doesn’t respond as efficiently to insulin.
 This leads to fat being stored as the body cannot process this in the bloodstream as well as usual.

 All these things added together mean that too little sleep makes you feel hungrier, make poor diet choices, feel less satisfied after food and have a lower metabolism to actually process food.
-It is no wonder that this spell of hot weather and sleep deprivation have driven my scales up!
+It is no wonder that a spell of hot weather and sleep deprivation have driven my scales up!

 So what do you do?